Niger: Religion

 Niger is a secular country and separation of state and religion is guaranteed by Articles 3 and 175 of the 2010 Constitution, which dictate that future amendments or revisions may not modify the secular nature of the republic of Niger.
 Religious freedom is protected by Article 30 of the same constitution.
 Islam, widespread in the region since the 10th century, has greatly shaped the culture and mores of the people of Niger.
 Islam is the most dominant religion, practiced by 99.3% of the population according to the 2012 census.

 The other two main religions of Niger are Christianity, practiced by 0.3% of the population, and Animism (traditional indigenous religious beliefs), practiced by 0.2% of the population.
 Christianity was established earlier in the country by missionaries during the French colonial years.
 Other urban Christian expatriate communities from Europe and West Africa are also present.
-Religious persecution has flared in recent years in Niger; Christian charity Open Doors now lists Niger as the 37th most difficult country in which to be a Christian on their World Watch List, 'reflecting how pressure is increasing on Christians in this [...] nation.'
+Religious persecution has flared in recent years in Niger; Christian charity Open Doors now lists Niger as the 37th-most difficult country in which to be a Christian on their World Watch List, 'reflecting how pressure is increasing on Christians in this [...] nation.'
 Relations between Muslims and Christians have generally been cordial, according to the respective representatives of Christian and Muslim groups in Niger.

 The numbers of Animist practitioners are a point of contention.
 As recently as the late 19th century, much of the south center of the nation was unreached by Islam, and the conversion of some rural areas has been only partial.
 There are still areas where animist based festivals and traditions (such as the Bori religion) are practiced by syncretic Muslim communities (in some Hausa areas as well as among some Toubou and Wodaabe pastoralists), as opposed to several small communities who maintain their pre-Islamic religion.
-These include the Hausa-speaking Maouri (or Azna, the Hausa word for "pagan") community in Dogondoutci in the south-southwest and the Kanuri speaking Manga near Zinder, both of whom practice variations of the pre-Islamic Hausa Maguzawa religion.
-There are also some tiny Boudouma and Songhay animist communities in the southwest.
+These include the Hausa-speaking Maouri (or Azna, the Hausa word for "pagan") community in Dogondoutci in the south-south-west and the Kanuri-speaking Manga near Zinder, both of whom practice variations of the pre-Islamic Hausa Maguzawa religion.
+There are also some tiny Boudouma and Songhay animist communities in the south-west.
 Over the past decade, syncretic practices have become less common among Muslim Nigerien communities.